If you’re thinking of investing in Manchester property, staying in the know on everything related to the Manchester property market is essential.

 These cities follow closely behind Manchester’s expected rental value increase with just 3% rental market growth.

-In the same residential market report from JLL, Manchester property market forecast 2022 predictions reveal a 6% growth this year.
+In the same residential market report from JLL, Manchester property market forecast 2022 predictions reveal a 4.5% growth in 2023.

 This is another area that Manchester is set to outperform compared to other UK areas, with a higher predicted growth rate than Liverpool and Leeds.